-Prerequisite, Concurrent enrollment in CHEM 532 or permission of the instructor.
-(Second semester/1 credit/3 laboratory hours)
+Prerequisite: Concurrent enrollment in CHEM 532 or permission of the instructor.
+(Second semester/1 credit/3 laboratory bours) Investigation of atomic and molecular structure and spectroscopy in a series of

 Investigation of atomic and molecular structure and spectroscopy in a series of computer-based exercises and laboratory experiments.